NC3-LU/Diagnostic/documentation/userguide/README.md

 The template report is quite simple to understand.
 It can be found in :
 \[*PATH\_TO\_DIAGNOSTIC*\]/data/resources.
-There is some tags which corresponding to some fields in the diagnostic.
+There is some tags which corresponding to some fields in the diagnosis.
 You can find a complete list just below.
 Concerning the charts, some dummy pictures are in the document.
 Their name are "*image9.png*", "*image5.png*" and "*image10.png*".